ibm-cloud-docs/cloud-databases/howto-allowlists.md

 ### Removing an allowlist
 {: #remove-allowlist}

 From the UI, remove an IP address or netmask from the allowlist by clicking _Remove_.
 You can also use CLI command is `cdb deployment-whitelist-delete` or send a `DELETE` request to the API endpoint.
-When all entries on the allowlist are removed, the allowlist is unavailable and all IP addresses are accepted by your deployment.
+When all entries on the allowlist are removed, the allowlist is disabled and all IP addresses are accepted by your deployment.

 ## Allowlist {{site.data.keyword.databases-for}} in your Environment
 {: #allowlist-ips}

 If you use allowlists to control connections in your environment, you can use the following IP lists to allowlist {{site.data.keyword.databases-for}} deployments.
-You should allowlist all of the subnet ranges for the _entire_ region that your deployments live in.
+We recommend you allowlist all of the subnet ranges for the _entire_ region that your deployments live in.

 ### `in-che` List
 {: #che01-list}